dgarnitz/vectorflow/README.md

 docker-compose up -d
 ```

-Note that the `db-init` container is running a script that sets up the database schema and will stop after the script completes.
+Note that the `init` containers are running a script that sets up the database schema, vector DB and Min.io object store.
+These containers stop after the script completes.

 ### 3) (optional) Configure Sentence Transformer open face models.
 VectorFlow can run any Sentence Transformer model but the `docker-compose` file will not spin it up automatically.
 Either run `app.py --model_name your-sentence-transformer-model`, or build and run the docker image in `src/hugging_face` with: